The importance of access to higher education

 20th November 2018

-Aspire is a project in partnership with Twickenham School, Hampton High and Springwest Academy.
-The aim of the project is to encourage GCSE students to pursue their interest in dance, give access to high quality dance training, provide insight into conservatoire training, and the avenues in which you can pursue dance.
+Aspire is a project delivered in partnership with Twickenham School, Hampton High and Springwest Academy.
+The aim of the project is to encourage GCSE students to pursue their interest in dance, give access to high quality dance training and to provide insight into conservatoire training.
 Following a pilot year in 2016 the project is now running in full.
-The project allows the School to bridge the gap between local secondary schools and higher education while demystifying the dance school process.
+The project allows the School to bridge the gap between local secondary schools and Higher Education while demystifying the dance school process.

-Moving Assembly – Dane Hurst Alumni
+Moving Assembly – Dane Hurst

 Your Higher education